conquereraman/Card-Memory-Game/README.md

 # Card-Memory-Game
-Card Memory Game Using Html And Javascript
+This is a simple Card Memory Game Using Html And Javascript